ASD-Blueprint/desktop.gov.au/blueprint/office-365.md

 These licencing options are summarised below:

-* Microsoft 365 E5 (recommended for this Blueprint) – Top level Enterprise Plan.
+* Microsoft 365 E5 (recommended for this blueprint) – Top level Enterprise Plan.
 Microsoft 365 E5 includes everything inside Microsoft 365 E3 plus additional features and services (largely security and compliance related).
 In the case of Office 365 E5, the capabilities in Microsoft Defender for Office 365 suite as well as other services such as Office 365 Advanced Compliance are increased.
 * Microsoft 365 E3 - Mid range Enterprise Plan.
 Microsoft 365 E3 provides access to core products with enhanced features and security features.
 In the case of Office 365 E3, the Office client suite is included, and the service limits are increased.

 To grant access to the services a license is assigned to an individual user account.
 A license can be assigned by an administrator at the time of the user account is created or through Azure AD group-based licensing.
 Azure AD group-based licensing allows an Administrator to associate a license to a group.
 Any members within the group will be assigned that license automatically.
 When a user is removed from the group the license is removed.